vipsh18/vipsh18/README.md

 - 🏫 An **aspiring software developer** currently pursuing M.C.A.
 (Master of Computer Applications) from _GGSIPU_
 - 👨‍💻 Currently working on enhancing my algorithmic thinking and skills
 - 🌱 Learning more about **Open Source**
-- ⚡ Fun fact: I am a huge fan of the Marvel franchise
+- ⚡ Fun fact: I am a huge fan of the Marvel movie franchise

 ### 🔭 I am looking forward to...
 - ✨ career opportunities involving communities where I can put my skills to proper use